(1) In this Part—

 (b) which is not a building society, a friendly society or [a registered society]; and

-(a) the court having jurisdiction for the purposes of the 1985 Act or the 1986 Act; or
+(a) the court having jurisdiction for the purposes of the 1985 Act

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.